Running Jobs on Cirrus

 The output of this is often overwhelmingly large.
 You can restrict the

-output to just your jobs by adding the -u $USER
+output to just your jobs by adding the --me option:

 waiting to run it is simply cancelled, if it is a running job then it is